“Bacteriophages are the viruses that infect bacteria.”

 What is Bacteriophage?

-A bacteriophage is a virus that lives as a parasite inside a bacteria and reproduces inside it.
+A bacteriophage is a virus that infects a bacterial cell and reproduces inside it.
 They vary a lot in their shape and genetic material.

 A bacteriophage may contain DNA or RNA.
 The genes range from four to several thousand.
 Their capsid can be isohedral, filamentous, or head-tail in shape.